abdielou/tradeql/README.md

 If there are no matches, the indicator will simply show a black box around the target bars.

 > NOTE: I'm using this package with various trading tools, indicators and bots that I've built.
-If you are interested visit my website at [https://www.mozartanalytics.com](https://www.mozartanalytics.com).
+If you are interested please visit my website at [https://www.mozartanalytics.com](https://www.mozartanalytics.com).
+You can also download the free indicator from the [MetaTrader Marketplace](https://www.mql5.com/en/market/product/112219).